CookieSource/wikijs/howto/Perform-system-snapshots-and-rollbacks-with-timeshift-on-btrfs.md

 2. Remove everything except system subvolumes and their content from the system partition:
 `sudo find /mnt -mindepth 1 -prune \! -name '@*' \! -name timeshift-btrfs -exec rm -rfv '{}' +`

-# Boot into Timeshift Btrfs snapshots from GRUB with grub-btrfs
+# Boot into Timeshift snapshots from GRUB with grub-btrfs
 When properly configured grub-btrfs allows you to easily boot into Timeshift Btrfs system snapshots and perform system rollbacks from there.

-After installing grub-btrfs (sudo pacman -S grub-btrfs), GRUB boot entries for existing Timeshift Btrfs snapshots get created every time the GRUB configuration file gets updated (`sudo grub-mkconfig -o /boot/grub/grub.cfg`).
+After installing grub-btrfs (`sudo pacman -S grub-btrfs`), GRUB boot entries for existing Timeshift Btrfs snapshots get created every time the GRUB configuration file gets updated (`sudo grub-mkconfig -o /boot/grub/grub.cfg`).

 Grub-btrfs can perform the GRUB update automatically each time a new Timeshift Btrfs snapshot is created.